Last Updated on December 21, 2024

 - Cream

-Preparation Time For Russian Dressing
+Preparation Time For Making the Dressing

-Making homemade Russian dressing takes about fifteen minutes.
+Making homemade dressing takes about fifteen minutes.
 The most time-consuming part is mincing the veggies.
 To save time, you could mix the ingredients in a blender or food processor.
 Alternatively, you can combine the ingredients by hand in a small bowl.

 Preparation Method